 Make a schedule

-Fitting matched betting into your life can be hard, particularly if you have a full time job, a couple of kids and a multitude of side hustles on the go.
-Therefore, it is beneficial to find a regularly slot for matched betting and stick to it.
+Fitting matched betting into your life can be hard, particularly if you have a full-time job, a couple of kids and a multitude of side hustles on the go.
+Therefore, it is beneficial to find a regular slot for matched betting and stick to it.

 Once you’ve got into the swing of it decide how much time you are prepared to spend on it each day/week, then find a fixed slot for it.
 You might decide that half an hour every morning over breakfast is best.
 Or you prefer to spend a couple of hours every Sunday morning.

-Creating this structure around matched betting helps it become sustainable and consequently a regularly source of income.
+Creating this structure around matched betting helps it become sustainable and consequently a regular source of income.